godaddy/godaddy.github.io/_posts/2019-04-16-kubernetes-external-secrets.md

-other Kubernetes objects, like [`Deployments`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/): users declare a desired state in an `ExternalSecret` object and the controller creates or updates a complimentary `Secret` object to reach that state.
+other Kubernetes objects, like [`Deployments`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/): users declare a desired state in an `ExternalSecret` object and the controller creates or updates a complementary `Secret` object to reach that state.
 The controller monitors `ExternalSecret` objects, fetches secret data from the specified external secret management system, and automatically creates native `Secret` objects that hold the secret data.
 The